You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 If you are going into business with one or more partners, then you will need to register as a business partnership.
 Because each partner will have a stake, you must work with a lawyer and a tax professional to layout the type, terms, and tax implications of your partnership.

 Some notable benefits of incorporating your business are tax breaks and to avoid personal or financial liabilities if, say, someone sues your company.
-Due to upfront costs, many sole traders wait until they have earned enough funds and are at the right stage to incorporate.
+Due to upfront costs, many sole proprietors wait until they have earned enough funds and are at the right stage to incorporate.

 7. Investigate your legal requirements